openrewrite/rewrite-docs/tutorials/authoring-recipes/recipe-conventions-and-best-practices.md

 ### Recipe and AST immutability

 Recipes must have no mutable state. `Recipe.getVisitor()` must always return a brand new visitor instance.
 During recipe execution the same recipe may be invoked multiple times, possibly on sources it has seen before, so any mutable state is an opportunity for bugs.
-During test execution recipe execution is single threaded for simplicity, but outside of tests recipe execution is paralellized.
-Following this rule is essential for OpenRewrite to operate reliabliy and correctly.
+During test execution recipe execution is single-threaded for simplicity, but outside of tests recipe execution is parallelized.
+Following this rule is essential for OpenRewrite to operate reliably and correctly.

 {% hint style="warning" %}
 All AST fields should be treated as immutable, even in certain circumstances where mutation is _technically_ possible it is always a bug for a recipe to mutate those fields.&#x20;